maximilien0405/capacitor-android-launcher/README.md

 This Capacitor plugin allows you to open the launcher settings to set your app as the default launcher on Android.

-It can also, if needed, start (and stop) and immersive mode that hides all UI elements.
+It can also, if needed, start (and stop) and immersive mode that hides the all UI elements (status bar and navigation bar).
 This is usefull for an Kiosk App, or for special apps made for childrens or seniors.

 ## Support

+ANDROID Only.

-- v7.X.X supports Capacitor V7 (IOS 14+, Android minSdkVersion 23+).
+- v7.X.X supports Capacitor V7 (Android minSdkVersion 23+).

 ## Installation